 Story-based marketing is a growing, dramatic change in the way that brands are connecting and building loyal relationships with their customers.
 This approach is more powerful than you might think.
 It's developed beyond simply including stories in the engagement process.
 Four characteristics help define the difference between traditional and story-based marketing.

-A common (but dated) definition of story-based marketing goes something like this:
+A common (but outdated) definition of story-based marketing goes something like this:

-You and your business are the storyteller.
+You and your business are the storytellers.
 Potential clients, volunteers, or donors are your audience.
-Through the interaction you have with that audience (in any medium) you are telling the story of your business.
+Through the interaction, you have with that audience (in any medium) you are telling the story of your business.

 We are not the primary storytellers of our brand.